December 14, 2022

 - Group by Rollups (Unless a user needs to see the rolled-up values, disable the Rollup option in the ribbon)

 - Gantt Chart (Unless users need to see the Gantt chart, disable the Gantt Chart option in the ribbon)

 The Project Detail Pages allow users to create lightweight, specialized PDPs and avoid mixing schedule-related and non-schedule-related updates.
 Project Online has two main update processes for project information:

 - Updates requiring a scheduling recalculation (In Project online, you can also create a Project calendar, and by default, you can change the following data fields: start date, finish date, status date. current date.)

 - Non-schedule-related fields, such as project name, description, and owner.
 (We recommend you avoid updating both data types on the same PDP to prevent triggering both update processes simultaneously.)

-Here is a list of the most common actions that require schedule recalculation.
+Here is a list of the most common actions requiring schedule recalculation.
 Another way to improve PDP performance is to reduce the number of web parts and custom fields displayed on each PDP.
 If your business processes require frequent updates to the same fields, create a dedicated PDP with only these fields to improve the load and save time.
-If your work process requires a bulk edit of custom fields, you should turn your attention toward FluentBooks.
+If your work process requires a bulk edit of custom fields, you should focus on FluentBooks.
 This is a comprehensive PPM toolbox that, among other things, can be used for bulk editing.
 It allows you to bring up a list of all portfolios, projects, or resources for a quick edit.